 The neck-pain pattern: the clearest example

 Of all the pain patterns this creates, chronic neck pain is the one I see most.
-When the posterior shoulder isn’t holding up its share of stabilizing the shoulder blade, the upper trapezius and the levator scapulae take over.
+When the back of your shoulder isn’t holding up its share of stabilizing the shoulder blade, your upper traps and the muscles that run from your neck to your shoulder blade take over.
 Those muscles weren’t built for that job.
 They’re designed to elevate the shoulder and tilt the head — accessory work, not full-time stabilization.
-Asked to do something they weren’t built for, they tighten, develop trigger points, and become one of the most common sources of chronic neck pain I see in practice.
+The recruitment shift has been measured directly in subjects with shoulder impingement: the lower trapezius and serratus anterior fire late, the upper trap fires early (Cools et al., 2003).
+Asked to do something they weren’t built for, those upper structures tighten, develop trigger points, and become one of the most common sources of chronic neck pain I see in practice.

 Clients come in for years of neck pain.
 We work the upper traps and the levators, and they get real relief from the session.
 But the pattern returns within days, sometimes hours, because nothing has changed about why those muscles are overworked in the first place.
 As long as the posterior shoulder is asleep, the upper traps will keep stepping in to do its job — and the neck pain will keep coming back.